Pipeline inspection with thermal diagnostics

 Introduction to the issue

-The reliability of the piping can suffer through poor design, improperly selected material or a defective construction of the whole transport system or from unexpected conditions when in the operation.
+The reliability of the piping can suffer through poor design, improperly selected material, defective construction of the whole transport system or from unexpected conditions during construction.
 This text deals with external piping systems that are permanently affected by atmospheric influences and are threatened by unpermitted interventions (mechanical damage due to lack of knowledge, accidents or intentional actions).
 The damage can be reflected as weakening of the cladding on the external insulation and leaks of heating energy, as well as breaks in the piping and the loss of the transported medium.
-At the same time, there is the risk of the wear on the thickness of the piping through internal corrosion (during the transport of aggressive liquids) or mechanical stressing (in the case of the transport of non-homogeneous materials with solid particles).
+At the same time, there is the risk of the wear on the thickness of the piping through internal corrosion (during the transport of aggressive liquids) or mechanical stressing (in the case of the transport of non-homogeneous materials with solid particles)

 Aviation inspection of pipelines